 They introduced it in a 1996 article (pdf) now cited over 4,500 times.
 Today, R is taught in the universities all around the world, and its open-access nature has led to continued development.
 R continues to have a hugely devoted following and the community of developers ensure its longevity.
 It also stacks up very well against the competition.

 How to Get R and Get Started

 To use R, you simply need to download it from the R Project website.
 Once it’s installed you’ll be almost ready to do your analysis.
 Why almost?
 First, you may find it much more comfortable to use some form of integrated development environment (IDE).
 For example, RStudio, naturally also free and open-source, has a host of features that make R easier to navigate and manipulate.
+From here in Japan is EZR.
 The standard R download gives access to only base functionality of the tool.

 6 Reasons R Rocks for Scientific Research